Learning

 What if the vending machine isn’t serviced by Coke or Pepsi?

-Look for a vendor label on the machine.
-It’s commonly located near the coin/bill area or on the side panel.
-Call the vendor, explain what happened, and share the machine ID (or location + selection).
-Most operators will make it right and will also dispatch service if the machine is malfunctioning.
+Look for a vendor label near the coin or bill area or on the side of the machine.
+Call the vendor, explain the issue, and provide the machine ID or location and your selection.
+Most operators will issue a refund and arrange service if the machine is malfunctioning.

 What if there’s no phone number or vendor sticker on the machine?

-Talk to the property manager, office manager, front desk, or facilities team.
-They usually know who services the machines and may have their own internal refund process.
+Contact the property manager, office manager, front desk, or facilities team.
+They usually know who services the machines and may have an internal refund process.

 How long does it take to get a vending machine refund?

-It depends on the service provider and payment type.
-Cash refunds may be handled quickly by the local vendor or property management.
-Branded beverage support may mail a coupon, which can take longer.
-Card-related issues may resolve as the payment settles.
+Refund timing depends on the service provider and payment type.
+Cash refunds may be quick through local vendors or property management.
+Branded beverage companies may mail coupons, which take longer.
+Card-related issues may resolve as payments settle.

 Why did my credit card get charged twice for a vending machine purchase?

-Many vending card readers show a temporary authorization that can look like a duplicate charge.
-In most cases, one charge drops off after the transaction settles.
-If the duplicate charge remains after settlement, contact the vendor listed on the machine (or property management).
+Many vending machines show a temporary authorization that appears as a duplicate charge.
+Usually, one charge drops off after settlement.
+If the duplicate remains, contact the vendor or property management for resolution.

 What information do I need to request a vending machine refund?